IrekRybark/templathon/README.md

 - GUI automation (like AutoIt) scripts

 ## How it works
 The script generates text data based on a list of data items and templates.
+In principle, it is very similar to mail-merge.
 The data items are currently in form of rows of .csv file.
 Templates contain special tags, which are replaced with values from .csv file fields.